WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - you have to have a **function version** or an **alias that DOES NOT point to $latest** to turn it on.

-- it will basically **keep concurrently X clones of execution environments ready** thus making cold starts obsolete (unless you make more requests than you have provisioned for).
+- it will basically **keep concurrently X clones of execution environments ready** thus making cold starts obsolete ( unless you make more requests than you have provisioned for).

 - can be **auto-scaled by using Application AutoScaling**.
 Do not mistake this with auto scaling groups.

 - Do not confuse this with **reserved capacity**.
-Here we are **provisioning workers**, in the other case we are **reserving the amount of time a lambda can be invoked**
+Here we are **provisioning workers**, in the other case we are ** reserving the amount of time a lambda can be invoked**

 #### Inside VPC

 - **you can attach the lambda to a vpc**.
 Based on your needs, the associated subnets should be either private or public.
 If you want to make sure that your lambda within VPC can access internet **place NAT gateway within your public subnet**.
 This is because **lambdas have ENI assigned that never gets public IP**.

 - since Lambdas needs ENI, you might hit **throttling when there are not enough ENIs for given lambda container**.
 The limit is **350 ENIs per region**.
 When that throttling happens you will se an `ec2` related throttling message.

 #### Monitoring

-- **CloudWatch metrics** are **somewhat limited**.
+- **CloudWatch's metrics** are **somewhat limited**.
 They only include **info about errors, invocations, duration etc**.

 - for **memory usage information** you can either look into **CloudWatch logs** or you can **create metrics using metric filter (not provided by default)**.
-The metric filter is very useful if you want to have the graph that includes **allocated memory vs used memory**.
+The metric filter is very useful if you want to have the graph that includes ** allocated memory vs used memory**.

 #### X-Ray